What is cystic fibrosis?

 Children and teenagers with cystic fibrosis have salty sweat.
 This can lead to a higher chance of dehydration.

-Cystic fibrosis can lead to many long-term problems like poor growth and a special type of diabetes called cystic fibrosis-related diabetes.
+Cystic fibrosis can lead to poor growth and a special type of diabetes called cystic fibrosis-related diabetes.

 It can be difficult for men with cystic fibrosis to have children naturally.